Pros and Cons of Graduate School During COVID-19

 Graduate school may be the answer for many students whose chosen careers have been impacted by COVID-19, either directly or indirectly—and continuing your education will always be beneficial in the long run.
 Numerous reports indicate that students with a graduate degree earn more than those with a bachelor’s.
 Depending on the area of study, salary increases are generally at least 20% higher for those who complete additional academic training beyond four years of college.
 Of course, there are pros and cons to everything, so you’ll need to weigh your options to see if this is a favorable path for you to follow.

-Related: How to Find the Right Graduate Program for You
+Related: Important Considerations to Help You Find the Right Graduate Program

 The pros and cons of attending grad school